abstrekt/Spacify/README.md

 * Please read [CONTRIBUTING.md](https://gist.github.com/PurpleBooth/b24679402957c63ec426) for details on our code of conduct, and the process for submitting pull requests to us.
 * Looking for contribution to make it responsive.
+* Add video (or others) support available by the API which is not a feature yet.
 ## Authors

 * **Abstrekt** - *all work* - [Abstrekt](https://github.com/abstrekt)